xaviermerino/ECE4551-Computer-Architecture/Lab0/README.md

 #### Preparing your computer
 I am assuming you will be working with the computers provided in the lab.
 You are free to use your own laptop as long as you set it up properly to work with the Raspberry Pi.
 There are some steps we must follow to get it working.

-1. Go to this [link](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US) and download `Bonjour Print Services for Windows v2.0.2`
+1. Go to this [link](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US) and download **Bonjour Print Services for Windows v2.0.2**
-2. Install Bonjour
+2. Install **Bonjour**
-3. Go to this [link](https://cygwin.com/install.html) and download the 64-bit version of `Cygwin`.
+3. Go to this [link](https://cygwin.com/install.html) and download the 64-bit version of **Cygwin**.
 Read the installation notes provided in the website.
-4. Install Cygwin.
+4. Install **Cygwin**.
 During the installation process you can search for packages to be installed.
-Search for `openssh`.
+Search for **openssh**.
 Mark it for installation and proceed.
-5. Once its done, open `Cygwin Terminal`
+5. Once its done, open **Cygwin Terminal**.

 #### Preparing the Pi
-Your Raspberry Pi should be ready to boot into `Raspbian`.
+Your Raspberry Pi should be ready to boot into **Raspbian**.
 It should have an SD card and be connected to the network through an Ethernet cable.
 Plug the power cord into the Pi and some LEDs will flash.
 Give it some time to boot (around a minute) and it will be ready for you.

-Next we are going to set up a proper `hostname` for the Pi.
-The Raspbian operating system comes bundled with `Bonjour` or `zeroconf`.
+Next we are going to set up a proper **hostname** for the Pi.
+The Raspbian operating system comes bundled with **Bonjour** or **zeroconf**.
 This allows us to refer to the Pi by its hostname and not an IP.
 Essentially, the Pi will have a name on the network and you won't need to remember its local IP.

 Since we need to access the Pi and the hostname hasn't been set, the instructor will provide you with your Pi's local IP.
-On your computer, open the `Terminal`.
+On your computer, open the **Terminal**.
 Type the commands shown below:

 ```bash
 ssh pi@<localip>
 ```

-If the Pi is not ready or you mistyped the IP address an error will occur and `ssh` will let you know.
+If the Pi is not ready or you mistyped the IP address an error will occur and **ssh** will let you know.
 Otherwise ssh should ask you for a password.
 The default password is `raspberry`.
-If you haven't connected to this device before you will be told that the authenticity can't be established and an `RSA fingerprint` will appear on the screen.
+If you haven't connected to this device before you will be told that the authenticity can't be established and an **RSA fingerprint** will appear on the screen.
 You will be asked if you want to continue with the connection.
 Say yes.
 You should now be logged in to the Pi.

 We will now verify the current working directory by typing the command shown below.
 The output should be `/home/pi`.

 ```bash
 pwd
 ```
 We will now download the configuration script.
-The script will be downloaded to the working directory using `wget`, a utility for downloading network data.
+The script will be downloaded to the working directory using **wget**, a utility for downloading network data.

 ```bash
 wget https://raw.githubusercontent.com/xaviermerino/ECE4551-Computer-Architecture/master/Lab0/hostnameScript.sh
 ```

-We must ensure that the `bash` script that you just downloaded is executable by altering the executable flag with `chmod`.
+We must ensure that the **bash** script that you just downloaded is executable by altering the executable flag with `chmod`.
 We will then proceed to run the script with the hostname assigned to you.

 ```bash
 chmod u+x ./hostnameScript.sh
 ./hostnameScript.sh -n <assignedHostname>
 ```

 The script will set the new hostname and reboot the Pi.
-Once the Pi is done rebooting you will `ssh` into it like this (in your Cygwin Terminal):
+Once the Pi is done rebooting you will **ssh** into it like this (in your Cygwin Terminal):

 ```bash
 ssh pi@<assignedHostname>.local